-Other complications in Colorado are recent fires which raise the flood threat when locally heavy rain falls on recently burn scars.
-Residents in and near burned areas near Mancos, Debeque or in the Front Range foothills from Larimer to El Paso counties should plan ahead on response actions for flooding.
+Other complications in Colorado are recent wildfires which raise the flood threat when locally heavy rain falls on recent burn scars.
+Residents in and near burned areas should plan ahead on response actions for flooding.

 The National Weather Service will discuss flood and flash flood potential in daily hazardous weather outlooks and in the weather story on National Weather Service websites.
-On days with a high threat for flooding you may hear…
+On days with a high threat of flooding you may hear…